-Barclay & Diana Troi guest star in this episode.
+Barclay & Deanna Troi guest star in this episode.

 Jonathan Frakes plays himself in this episode and makes reference to his role on Star Trek: TNG, such as asking where Patrick Stewart (who played Captain Picard) is.

-Barclay & Diana Troi guest star in this episode.
+Barclay & Deanna Troi guest star in this episode.

 ca. 40 minutes into the film Johnny tells Jimmy, that he is going to watch the show on TV.